-It's a good idea to consult your doctor about RSI if you're having even slight discomfort performing particular chores at work or home.
-Your doctor will inquire about your employment and other activities to determine if you engage in any repetitive movements.
-They'll also inquire about your working conditions, such as whether you use a computer or have an ergonomic workstation.
+It's a good idea to consult your doctor about RSI if you're even slightly uncomfortable performing particular chores at work or home.
+Your doctor will inquire about your employment and other activities to determine if you engage in repetitive movements.
+They'll also ask about your working conditions, such as whether you use a computer or have an ergonomic workstation.
 They'll also do a physical examination.
-They'll do a range of motion tests and look for soreness, inflammation, reflexes, and strength in the affected area during the assessment.
+During the assessment, they'll do a range of motion tests and look for soreness, inflammation, reflexes, and strength in the affected area.

-To determine tissue damage, your doctor may arrange magnetic resonance imaging (MRI) or ultrasound.
-To screen for nerve injury, electromyography (EMG) may be ordered.
+Your doctor may arrange magnetic resonance imaging (MRI) or ultrasound to determine tissue damage.
+For the screening of nerve injury, electromyography (EMG) may be ordered.

 Your doctor may refer you to a physical therapist if the damage is minor.
 They may also refer you to a specialist or surgeon if the damage is severe.